keithbuhler/keithbuhler.github.io/fun/phd-how-to.md

 title: how to get a phd in philosophy
 ---

-[Another page explains my research](http://circularreason.github.io/phd) This post gives advice on each stage of the process.
+[Another page explains my research.](http://circularreason.github.io/phd) This post gives some advice on each stage of the process.

 ### My Story  ###